k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

    The **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor (named Query) in each LU table's population flow sets the number of generated records for each table.
 By default, it generates 1 record  for the main LU table and 1-3 records for the remaining LU tables.

-   Edit this argument to set a different range (minimum and maximum number) of generated records if needed.
+   Edit this argument to set a different range (minimum and maximum number) or a distribution type (the default is **Uniform distribution**) of generated records if needed.
 The data generation randomly generates a number of records within this range.

-   Click [here](/articles/TDM/tdm_implementation/15_tdm_integrating_the_tdm_portal_with_broadway_editors.md#distribution-editor) for more information about the distribution editor.
+   Click [here](/articles/TDM/tdm_implementation/15_tdm_integrating_the_tdm_portal_with_broadway_editors.md#distribution-editor) for more information about the distribution types.

    Note that the **rowsGeneratorDistribution** input argument is automatically generated as an [external parameter](#external-business-parameters) with the following naming convention: